 THA also has programs that help people purchase their first home.

-Altogether, THA provides housing or housing assistance to over 12,000 individuals, which represents 6 percent of the population of the City of Tacoma.
-The great majority of these persons are minor children, seniors or persons with disabilities.
+Altogether, THA provides housing or housing assistance to over 12,000 individuals, or about 6 percent of the population of the City of Tacoma.
+The great majority of these persons are minor children, seniors, or people with disabilities.

-THA also provides or arranges for supportive services to households participating in its housing programs.
-These services help seniors, disabled persons and others succeed as tenants who live independently.
-They also help families succeed as parents, students and wage earners in the hope, and expectation, that they will become less dependent on subsidized housing.
+THA also provides or arranges for supportive services to households participating in its housing programs, helping them succeed as tenants who live independently.
+These programs also help families succeed as parents, students and wage earners in the hope, and expectation, that they will become less dependent on subsidized housing.

 THA is also changing.